Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 • Any settlement agreements

-• Correspondence with the employment agency or the hirer (for example emails, letters, or WhatsApp conversations)
+• Correspondence with the temp agency or the hirer (for example emails, letters, or WhatsApp conversations)

-• The latest work schedule, timesheets, or work hours record
+• The latest work schedule, timesheets, or record of working hours

 • Any letters from the UWV or the subdistrict court

-With these documents, your rights and obligations can be reviewed specifically, and there will quickly be clarity about your situation as a temporary agency worker.
+With these documents, your rights and obligations can be assessed specifically, and clarity about your situation as a temporary agency worker will be obtained quickly.

 Need help?
 Arslan Advocaten is here for you

-Are you, as a temporary agency worker, confronted with dismissal, uncertainties about your notice period, or is the employment agency refusing to pay your transition compensation?
-The experienced employment law attorneys of Arslan Advocaten are happy to help you further.
-Feel free to contact us without obligation for tailored legal advice.
+Are you, as a temporary agency worker, facing dismissal, uncertainties about your notice period, or is the temp agency refusing to pay your transition payment?
+The experienced employment lawyers at Arslan Advocaten are happy to help you.
+Feel free to contact us for tailored legal advice.

 Share this message